Customs Associates

 Authorised Use

-Certain industries (car industry, fish importers, bicycle retailers and assemblers) may benefit from reduced duty rates on imported products that are used for a specific purpose.
+Certain industries (car industry, fish importers, bicycle assemblers) may benefit from reduced duty rates on imported products that are used for a specific purpose.
 This requires prior approval from HMRC and regular reporting on the use of the goods.

 Customs warehousing